gilci444/gilci444/README.md

 gilci444/gilci444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+fazendo do gith hub um atálio para o alura